A-bee01/A-bee01.github.io/README.md

 * Audio page - We used the wom.fm template existing structure to develop the audio in the web application.

-* Chat a professional page - We created a [Tawk.to](http://tawk.to) account for girls nest and linked it to the web app thereby when clicked, sends us a message.
+* Chat a professional page - We created a [Tawk.to](https://tawk.to/chat/635d1e08b0d6371309cc304f/default) account for girls nest and linked it to the web app thereby when clicked, sends us a message.

-* Donate to the cause - A  solely for Companies and individuals who visit the page and want to donate to our cause thereby helping women who have been affected.
+* Donate to the cause - A [buymeacoffee] (https://www.buymeacoffee.com/girl.nest) account was also created for girls nest do that Companies and individuals who visit the page and want to donate to our cause can do so, thereby helping women who have been affected and needs financial support.

 ## Designing the Interface/prototype
 Design presentation link of Girls Nest on Behance